 No special preparation is required for most x-rays.
 The radiographer may ask you to change into a gown and remove jewellery, eyeglasses, and any metal objects that may obscure the x-rays before your examination.

 If you are pregnant or suspect that you may be, you should tell your doctor or radiographer before the test is performed, as special precautions may have to be taken.
 Please bring any previous x-rays with you on the day of your examination.

 Your radiographer will position the relevant part of your body in front of the digital imaging plate and you will be asked to stay as still as possible while the image is being created.

-The examination will be performed by a trained medical technician, called a radiographer.
-Radiographers are tertiary qualified technicians who specialize in the taking of x-rays and other diagnostic medical images.
+General x-rays are typically very simple procedures and most examinations are completed within 10-15 minutes.
+The examination will be performed by a radiographer, a trained medical technician who is tertiary qualified in the taking of x-rays and other diagnostic medical images.

 Side effects from general x-rays are incredibly rare.
 During your examination, you will be exposed to a very small amount of radiation.
 The benefits of detecting disease are believed to far outweigh any potential risks from receiving such a small dose.
 Envision have rigorous protocols to ensure that the radiation dose given is the lowest possible dose to produce the diagnostic quality images.

 If you are or think that you may be pregnant, it is essential that you tell our radiology team before your x-rays